This post may contain affiliate links. I will earn a small commission if you purchase through them, at no extra cost to you.

 From the bustling streets of Seminyak and Canggu’s hipster hotspots to the chill vibes of jungle town Ubud and the dreamy beaches of Uluwatu.
 A holiday in Bali spoils you for choice with so many diverse areas to explore.

 After staying in over 50 different hotels and Airbnbs in Bali I have made myself a little list of the best value accommodation the island has to offer.
 The best part is that going budget in Bali doesn’t mean that you have to stay in a crappy hostel dorm.
 To help plan your next trip to the island of dreams I want to share my top budget picks with you, so you can save your hard-earned cash for more important things like pretentious cocktails, drunken tattoos and shopping for Bintang singlets.

-My best advice for booking accommodation is Bali is: don’t wait, the best value hotels and villas get booked out months in advance.
+My best advice for booking accommodation in Bali is: don’t wait, the best value hotels and villas get booked out months in advance.
 Secondly, always check Agoda for the best prices available.
 They often do flash sales where you can actually score some pretty sweet deals.
-I book 99% of my Bali accommodation through Agoda and Airbnb.
+I book 99% of my Bali accommodation through Agoda.

 Since this is a self-contained villa breakfast is not included but you have so many amazing restaurants on your doorstep here so you will probably want to eat out for every meal anyway.
 Instagrammable restaurants like Bikini, Sisterfields, Motel Mexicola, Grocer & Grind and Bossman are just 1 minute away.
 There is also a daily cleaning service included.